prorev/prorev.github.io/_posts/2020-03-25-python_algoritihms.md

 ## MaxProfit

-In here we have an array of prices at particular day such as this one `a = [5,4,3,2,3,4,5,6,5,4,5,6,7,1]` and we would like to find the maximum jump `mj` (Michael Jordan) or maximum profit we may get.
+In here we have an array of prices at particular day such as this one `a = [5,4,3,2,3,4,5,6,5,4,5,6,7,1]` and we would like to find the maximum jump `mj` or maximum profit we may get.

 Local jump `lj` is non negative local jumps, and sj is single jumps `sj` may be negative.